neo-con/caesars-cipher/README.md

 ## Caesars_Cipher-Advanced.py

 This program takes a message and a key as input and encrypts the message using the key.
-I use the ord() and chr() built-in functions to convert the letters to numbers and vice versa avoiding having to create a string of the alphabet.
-In this case, we do not care to keep the values of the alphabet (A-Z) or (a-z) so we just shift everything.
+In this case, we do not care to keep the values of the alphabet (A-Z) or (a-z) so we just shift everything within the specified unicode range.

 **Example:**